EricMarinho/Pogo-Doggo/README.md

 git clone https://github.com/EricMarinho/Pogo-Doggo-Arcade-Unity-Game-With-Online-Leaderboard.git
 ```

-Also you can also download the build version of Pogo Doggo using the following link:
+Also you can also play or download the build version of Pogo Doggo using the following link:

 - [:star: Download from Itch.io](https://ilidam.itch.io/pogo-doggo)